 There was never anything about the Cheerios scattered everywhere or the busted can of tomato soup all over Paloma and their driveway.
 A different color than the blood but still runny and red.
 If you looked closely at the picture, that one with a limp Samantha, you could see the tiny Cheerios.

 The bullet had traveled through an exterior wall and across their suburban street, then through the groceries nestled inside the reusable tote her wife unloaded from the bed of the pickup.
 Finally, as the newspapers loved to point out, the bullet came to rest right at the center of Paloma’s heart.
 The detail made great copy.
 Samantha would admit to that.
 She had a hard time getting it out of her head late at night, so surely it must have been equally hard to forget for the readership of the Bee.

 The bullet.
 It was what so much of the story had revolved around.
 A real hook for hanging a byline or a criminal case.
 So it was also well-documented that the offending gun, a Ruger P-series, was loaded with .45 ACP rounds.
-Very late one night after the shooting, or very early one morning depending on your perspective, Samantha had Googled that particular type of ammo.
+Very late one night, or very early one morning, depending on your perspective, Samantha had Googled that particular type of ammo.
 Even watched a seventeen-minute-long video titled ‘At what distance is .45 ACP still lethal?’
 Turns out that at two hundred yards it could stop another human in his or her tracks.

-Unfortunately for her and for Samantha, Paloma Meier had only been the other side of the street from Craig Winston when he’d taken the shot, firing wide and easily missing the intended target, his wife.
+Unfortunately for Samantha and her wife, Paloma had only been on the other side of the street from Craig Winston when he’d taken the shot, firing wide and easily missing the intended target, his wife.